osumoclement/service.autohideosd/README.md

 A service to automatically hide OSD in KODI

 # How it works
-Once installed, whenever you bring up the Kodi OSD, the service will gracefully close it after 5 seconds.
+Once installed, whenever you bring up the Kodi OSD, the service will gracefully close it if idle for 5 seconds.
 Very convenient, no more fumbling with the back button

 # License